Silberengel/wikistr/README.md

-# Biblestr
+# Wikistr / Biblestr

 Biblestr is a decentralized Bible study and wiki system built on Nostr that supports both traditional wiki articles and comprehensive Bible study functionality with powerful diff capabilities.
+It is a fork of Wikistr.

 ## Features